 Her uneventful commercial career was rudely interrupted by the outbreak of World War Two.
 Within weeks she was steaming in convoy OB11 leaving Liverpool on 27th September heading for Buenos Aires with a cargo of coal.
 The convoy dispersed off the west cost of Scotland and Zitella turned south west to head for South America.
 After offloading her cargo she steamed east to Freetown where she loaded a cargo of wheat departing on 10th December arriving safely in Liverpool on 26th December.
 Her next voyage took her across the North Sea to Narvik in Norway where she was loaded with a cargo of ore bound for Middlesbrough with a crew of thirty three men aboard.

 The remaining wreckage of the Zitella lies in position 57° 27.189’N, 01° 47.871’W lying in 10 metres.
-As the wreck was subject to substantial salvage in subsequent years the wreckage remaining at the site is broken and scattered although there is one large box section remiaing.
+As the wreck was subject to substantial salvage in subsequent years the wreckage remaining at the site is broken and scattered although there is one large box section remaining.